Pranavk-official/KTU-S7-CSE_CD-Lab/Algorithms.md

 ### 3. LEX Program to count the number of lines and number of characters in an input.

 - The code starts with the declaration of 4 integer variables lc, sc, tc, and ch to keep track of the number of lines, spaces, tabs, and characters in the file respectively.
-- The code then opens the file "a.txt" in read mode and assigns it to the variable fp.
+- The code then opens the file "input.c" in read mode and assigns it to the variable fp.
 - The contents of the file are then passed to the lexical analyzer through the yyin variable.
 - The lexical analyzer uses the rules specified in the %% section to count the number of lines, spaces, tabs, and characters in the file.